 One of the nicest ways you can show someone love and appreciation is to celebrate them.
-A celebration is a way to recognize someone, or bring attention to a particular need, accomplishment, or a life-changing event.
+A celebration is a way to recognize someone or bring attention to a particular need, accomplishment, or life-changing event.

 In 2002, the International Fund for Animal Welfare1 recognized a need to honor our feline companions.
 International Cat Day is celebrated every year on August 8th around the world and is used to raise awareness for cats and learn how to protect them.